DaniloZZZ/pywebviz/README.rst

   solved with custom X axis.
 - Fast pictures:
   Solved using legimens module with dict of pictures
+- Native support for confusion matrix:
+  Solved by bokeh/matplotlib.
 - Storing format of data: Solved by caching utility in front.
   Also solvable by hook in legimens send
 - Control experiments in browser: Solved by